gcpearse/gcpearse/README.md

 ### 🌱 Currently working on:

 - Initial setup for planned Django application
-- LeetCode: C#, TypeScript, SQL
+- LeetCode: C#, TypeScript, SQL, Python

 <!---
 gcpearse/gcpearse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.